-I used Blender, Glaze, Snapseed and AfterLight apps.
+I used Blender, Glaze, Snapseed and AfterLight.
 In Blender I copied my face on to the mask that I hold in my hand.
 Then I used the mold effect in Glaze on my head, Snapseed for blur and white balance, and AfterLight to finalize the photo.

 I wanted to show that we are still human regardless of appearance.

 This is the first picture that opened the way for me.
 After it I thought that everything was possible with the iPhone in terms of editing.
 I got the idea for this photo from a manipulation in Blender by accident.
 I really like this picture!

 And We Go Leave In Smoke, Our Past Memories

 I use Blender a lot for self-portraits.
 I really like the system of layers there.
 It is possible to erase parts of the face there and then add effects like burns with SpacePaint.
 You can find out more about using Blender in this tutorial on EyeEm.

 Where can we see your iPhone photography?